timrettop/SynoUPS-SController/README.md

 Synology DSM's UPS capability does not support periodically testing the UPS battery.
 APC Back UPS models do not have built-in self-testing, so this tool's focus is to do that.

+This script was validated against DSM7 OS with python2 and python3, however it should also with DSM6/python2

 ## Howto: